-We stock so many types of bareroot hedging; it is difficult to list them all.
-If you cannot find what you are looking for please get in touch through our contact page, and we will try to help.
-Using bareroot plants, although only available when dormant, (November to March) is incredibly cheaper than using container grown material.
+We stock so many types of bare root native hedging plants and bare root trees; it is difficult to list them all.
+If you cannot find what you are looking to buy please get in touch through our contact page, and we will try to help.
+Using bare root plants, although only available when dormant, (November to March) is incredibly cheaper than using container grown material.

-So what do we mean in the nursery industry when we say ‘bareroot’?
-We mean hedging that has been grown in a field and then lifted when dormant for planting out into hedges by our customers.
+So what do we mean in the nursery industry when we say ‘bare root’?
+We mean hedging or trees that have been grown in a field and then lifted when dormant for planting out into hedges by our customers.

-All in all, probably the best and most cost effective method of establishing a native hedge that may live for several centuries!
+All in all, probably the best and most cost effective method of establishing a native hedge that may live in your garden for several centuries!

 We can supply various mixtures of hedging, or recommend the correct species for you.
 Plants can be despatched overnight to ensure you receive them ‘nursery fresh’.

-Establishing a bareroot hedge may seem daunting to the uninitiated, but by following a few simple rules, success is nearly always guaranteed.
+Establishing a bare root hedge in your garden may seem daunting to the uninitiated, but by following a few simple rules, success is nearly always guaranteed.

 1 – If you don’t intend to set the hedge immediately upon arrival, store the plants in a cool, frost free shed or garage.